12: Just Another Body

 With hollow eyes and sweat-drops, a worker drone was backing away.
 But the strange bio-drone bounded forward, bat-like wings clawing the ground.
 Three lunges forward, and Uzi could count the teeth.

 The crow had started wiggling again when Uzi stopped running, and now picked the worst time to leap free.
 Finally out of the jacket prison, feathered wings flapped.
-Uzi still backed away, so the crow-bot rose between her and the murderous bio-bot.
+Uzi was still backing away, so the crow-bot rose between her and the murderous bio-bot.

 A flutter of wings met the head, and Uzi heard a loud crack — a peck shattering a visor?